cdupont/Timeloop/README.md

 ![start](img/start.png)

-You can move the various elements of the universe (emitter and portals), and add more of them.
+You can move the various elements of the universe, such as emitter and portals, and add more of them (see the instructions).
-When you are ready, hit Enter.
+**When you are ready, hit Enter.**

 ![whole](img/whole.gif)